Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Conclusion

+Our results showed that wAL effectively identifies previously overlooked disparities in transit accessibility among various income and racial groups, and provides strategic recommendations that enhance transit equity.
 In the future, we plan to extend our framework to include diverse transportation modes and additional urban contexts, further supporting inclusive and adaptive mobility strategies aligned with the UN Sustainable Development Goal 11.2.